 To get that close to my British record, I can't believe it.
-I'm gobsmacked!
+I'm gobsmacked! - Fran Halsall

-The former World Championship silver medallist has been in imperious form in London and her victory time of 24.13 was enough to secure her third individual spot for London 2012 to go with those in the 100m Butterfly and 100m Freestyle.
+The World Championship silver medallist has been in imperious form in London and her victory time of 24.13 was enough to secure her third individual spot for London 2012 to go with those in the 100m Butterfly and 100m Freestyle.

 "I'm a little bit shocked," admitted Halsall.
 "Coming in to it I wanted to go 24.5 - that was my target.
 I wanted to get a good start and just keep my head down to the wall.